All you need advice and stories for your sport, delivered straight to your inbox (every month).Nothing more.Nothing less.

 “One of my personal highlights was getting to take part in the MTB Stunt Championship held at Lucknow where I got to meet many amazing riders, along with the one and only Lakshay Jangid who's won the accolades around the world.
 In 2017, I took part in the MTB Net Championship hosted by Kamil Kobędzowski from Poland and secured #28 in the world!
 A year later I finished 7th and then 13th the year after.
 One day I'll get to the top too.”

-“Balancing work life and my career as a rider was difficult, but then I joined Decathlon Sports India where my worked involved helping the cycling community and helping people discover cycling.
-Now I get to pursue my passion and my career together.
+“Balancing work life and my career as a rider was difficult, but then I joined Decathlon Sports India in Bhubaneswar where my worked involved helping the cycling community and helping people discover cycling.
+Now I get to pursue my passion and my career together at Decathlon Phulnakhara.
 I look forward to helping you discover the amazing world of cycling with Decathlon.”